jeremiahishere/first_autocross/README.md

 - Line up your car in the paddock.
 After each run, you will want to return to the same space.
 The front few slots are reserved for two driver cars.
 - A worker will be directing cars in the paddock to get in line to run.
 Start your car when he is a few cars away from you.
 - Turn off traction control
-- When the grid worker gets to you, slowly drive up to the start line.
+- When the grid worker gets to you, let him know you want an instructor.
+He will call for one on the radio.
+- Pick up your instructor and slowly drive up to the start line.
 When you are 2nd in line, give some room to the first guy.
 Rear wheel drive cars can kick up rocks when they start.
 - Once it is your turn, inch up to the line and watch for the starting worker.
 They will let you know when your car is in the correct position.
 Be ready to brake.
 - When the starting worker waves the flag, you can start your run.
 The launch is not timed so don't worry about going exactly when the flag drops.
 Timing starts about 10 or 12 feet after the start line so you don't need to dump the clutch.
 - Shift into 2nd gear at the first corner no matter what speed you are going.
 Stay in 2nd gear with both hands on the wheel for the rest of your run.
 - Focus on staying on course instead of going fast.
 Once you have a valid time, you can start speeding up.
+- After your first or second run, have the instructor drive the car with you in the passenger seat.

 ## Course Elements